 Low levels of PM2.5 may not affect your health directly.
 But, when the amount of PM2.5 in your environment reaches an unhealthy level, there are numerous ways to protect yourself against it and prevent the development of diseases:

-• Avoid burning candles or incenses that emit smoke or gas to prevent other harmful chemicals from building up.
+- Avoid burning candles or incense that emit smoke or gas to prevent other harmful chemicals from building up.

-• Invest in air purifiers or HVAC (heating, ventilation, and air conditioning) units with a HEPA (high-efficiency particulate air) filter.
-HEPA filters can get rid of fine particles present in the air and won’t release the accumulated pollutants back into the air.
+- Invest in air purifiers or HVAC (heating, ventilation, and air conditioning) units with a HEPA (high-efficiency particulate air) filter.
+HEPA filters can eliminate fine particles in the air and won’t release the accumulated pollutants back into the air.
 Although not all air conditioners have HEPA filters, they can be beneficial when fresh air is in short supply.
 They can circulate the air in the room and lower the temperature.

-It helps to be more aware of the air you breathe, since it affects your health.
-You should regularly monitor your indoor air for PM2.5 and other pollutants to ensure that your home is a safe environment.
+It helps to be more aware of the air you breathe since it affects your health.
+You should regularly monitor your indoor air for PM2.5 and other pollutants to ensure your home is safe.
 Investing in air purifiers and regular maintenance checks will help protect yourself and your loved ones from PM2.5 and other harmful chemicals.